 Katherine E. Hedges

 603-410-4327

-Katherine also has a wide range of experience outside of the renewable energy practice, including representing clients in commercial real estate transactions, business formation and corporate compliance, contract negotiation, and mergers and acquisition.
-Katherine advises clients on a wide range of business matters, including entity formation, employment issues, contract drafting and negotiation, and dissolution of entities.
+Katherine also has a wide range of experience outside of renewable energy transactions, including representing clients in commercial real estate transactions, business formation and corporate compliance, contract negotiation, and mergers and acquisition.

+Katherine E. Hedges